SihaoCheng/WD_models/README.md

 # WD_models
-I provide a python module for transformation between the *Gaia* H--R diagram and many white dwarf (WD) physical parameters (L, Teff, log *g*, etc), based on an interpolation of cooling tracks from various existing WD models (listed below).
+I provide a python module for transformation between broad-band photometry and many white dwarf (WD) physical parameters (mass, cooling age, Teff, etc), based on an interpolation of cooling tracks from various existing WD models (see below).
+In particular, this module makes it very easy to reading WD parameters according to its coordinate on the *Gaia* H--R diagram.

 This module is written for python 3 and will use Functions from the following packages: `astropy, matplotlib, numpy, scipy`.
 It is designed mainly for the following purposes:

-1. converting the coordinates of *Gaia* H--R diagram into WD parameters;
+1. converting the coordinates of *Gaia* (and other) H--R diagram into WD parameters;
-2. plotting the contour of WD parameters on the *Gaia* H--R diagram.
+2. plotting contours of WD parameters on the *Gaia* (and other) H--R diagram.

-However, one can also achieve conversions between any desired WD parameters easily (see Example 2 below), based on the tools provided in this module.
+The tools provided with the module also make it easy to transform between any desired WD parameters (see Example 2 below).

 ## Import